Chernobyl New Safe Confinement

-Legacy structure
+Background

-The original shelter, formally referred to as the Shelter Structure and often called the sarcophagus, was constructed between May and November 1986.
-It was an emergency measure to confine the radioactive materials within reactor 4 at the Chernobyl Nuclear Power Plant.
-The shelter was constructed under extreme conditions, with very high levels of radiation, and under extreme time constraints.
+The predecessor to the New Safe Containment was a structure formally referred to as the Shelter Structure, and often called the sarcophagus.
+Built between May and November 1986, the Shelter Structure was an emergency measure to confine the radioactive materials within reactor 4 at the Chernobyl Nuclear Power Plant.
 The Shelter Structure was moderately successful in confining radioactive contamination and providing for post-accident monitoring of the destroyed nuclear reactor unit; it has been estimated that up to 95% of the original radioactive inventory of reactor 4 remains inside the ruins of the reactor building.